-Links to instructor home pages, class homepages, and to open section information are provided on the class detail pages.
+Links to instructor home pages, class homepages, open section information, and past syllabi (if available) are provided on the class detail pages.

 Students can view descriptions by SUBJECT, and an advance search feature allows students to search for courses based on key words, distribution designation, or by various requirements and course groupings.